-South African graduates are invited by the Embassy of France to apply to their competitive Masters and Doctorate program.
-Applications from all academic disciplines, especially science and technology, will be considered for the academic year starting in September 2018.
+South African graduates are invited by the Embassy of France to apply to their competitive Masters and Doctorate scholarship program.
+Applications from all academic disciplines, especially science and technology, will be considered for the academic year starting in September 2021.

 User Review( votes)

-- Award: The French Embassy scholarships can completely or partially finance the annual tuition fees, health insurance and Schengen visa fees for selected applicants.
+- Scholarship Award: The French Embassy scholarships can completely or partially finance the annual tuition fees, Schengen Travel Visa Insurance that covers healthcare in Europe for selected applicants.
 The round-trip airfare and monthly stipend towards living expenses can further be covered.
 Co-funding opportunities are strongly encouraged to strengthen the collaboration between South African and French institutions and the public and private sector.

 - Nationality: South African students

-Eligible Countries: South African students are eligible to apply for this application .
+- Eligible Countries: South African students are eligible to apply for this scholarship.

 How to Apply: Master Applications